Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Nicotinamide Adenine Dinucleotide

-NAD+ (Nicotinamide Adenine Dinucleotide) is a coenzyme present in all living cells that plays a central role in cellular energy metabolism and redox reactions.
-Researchers study NAD+ for its involvement in mitochondrial function, DNA repair signaling via sirtuins and PARPs, and age-associated metabolic decline.
+NAD+ (nicotinamide adenine dinucleotide) is a coenzyme present in all living cells, not a peptide.
+It is classified here alongside peptides for user convenience in the anti-aging / metabolic category.
+NAD+ plays a central role in cellular energy metabolism and redox reactions and is studied for its involvement in mitochondrial function, DNA-damage signaling via sirtuins and PARPs, and age-associated metabolic decline.
+IV NAD+ is not FDA-approved for any clinical indication; it is administered off-label through compounding pharmacies and functional-medicine clinics with limited rigorous outcome data.

 NAD+ functions as a primary electron carrier in glycolysis, the TCA cycle, and oxidative phosphorylation.
 Beyond its redox role, NAD+ serves as a consumable substrate for sirtuin deacetylases (SIRT1-7), poly(ADP-ribose) polymerases (PARPs), and CD38/CD157 ectoenzymes.
-Sirtuin activation promotes mitochondrial biogenesis, autophagy, and stress resistance gene expression, while PARP activity is critical for DNA damage repair.
+Sirtuin activation is linked to mitochondrial biogenesis, autophagy, and stress-response gene expression, and PARP activity is central to DNA-damage repair.
+Oral bioavailability of intact NAD+ is poor, which is why clinics market IV infusion; the best human data for raising tissue NAD+ involve oral precursors NR (nicotinamide riboside) and NMN (nicotinamide mononucleotide) rather than NAD+ itself.

 Typical Dose